 Carrier's leadership responsibilities at B.F.
 Saul Company Hospitality Group include strategic direction, overall operational leadership, and the development and implementation of corporate policies, procedures, and management systems.
 The B. F. Saul Hospitality Group owns and operates a portfolio of 20 business class hotels, which are affiliated with Intercontinental Hotels Group, Marriott, and Hilton.
 The Hospitality Group generates $150 million in revenue and employs 1,350 team members in the operation and management effort.
 Carrier is a graduate of the Cornell University School of Hotel Administration and is a past chairman of the IHG Owners Association.
 He currently serves as chairman of the Crowne Plaza Brand Committee and the Board Nominating Committee.
 He serves on Marriott's Distribution Advisory Committee, Emerging Technology Advisory Group, as well as the SpringHill Suites Marketing Council.
 Carrier is the recipient of the 2013 Kemmons Wilson Service Award and the Spirit to Preserve Award by Marriott.

-Senior Vice President, National Retail Federation
+Senior Vice President, Research & Strategic Initiatives, National Retail Federation

 Ellen Davis is senior vice president of research and strategic initiatives at the National Retail Federation and the executive director of the NRF Foundation.